Microsoft® Access Advanced Training Courses

 Report design Advanced techniques for designing reports; grouping; data sorting; nested reports; filtering data; use of functions as control sources; e-mailing.

 Macros A first look at creating and editing macros.
 Access's support for macros has been extended with each new version.
 However, if you are serious about programming your database, please consider DMW's Access VBA training: this introduces the comprehensive power of the VBA language.

 Ribbon customisation Customising ribbons requires an understanding of the XML mark-up language.
 Another skill you need to master if you the benefits of customisation.
 DMW will give you a start.

 As appropriate, the training may include topics not listed above.
 Please discuss ahead of any training the plans you have for your database so that DMW is aware of topics that are likely to be of most relevance.

 A typical course lasts for a day, usually between 9:30 AM and 4:30 PM, but some clients like to add more days, particularly when they are building their own databases.

 Some clients opting for more than a day like a gap between days so that they can apply what they have learnt.

 Completion of DMW's Intermediate course or practical experience of applying the skills covered in that course to the creation of your own database.

-You might find benefit from taking a look at DMW's page on creating a contacts database.
+You might find benefit from taking a look at DMW's page on How to Create a Contacts Database in Microsoft Access.
 You’ll find something on planning that’s likely to set you thinking about your design of your own database.